Seattle: Economy

 Before moving its headquarters to Chicago and then ultimately Arlington County, Virginia, aerospace manufacturer Boeing (#60) was the largest company based in Seattle.
 Its largest division, Boeing Commercial Airplanes, is still headquartered within the Puget Sound region.
 (Note: The division currently rotates its headquarters between sites within the region; the previous one in Renton was put up for sale in April 2021.)
 The company also has large aircraft manufacturing plants in Everett and Renton; it remains the largest private employer in the Seattle metropolitan area.
 In 2006 former Seattle Mayor Greg Nickels announced a desire to spark a new economic boom driven by the biotechnology industry.
 Major redevelopment of the South Lake Union neighborhood is underway in an effort to attract new and established biotech companies to the city, joining biotech companies Corixa (acquired by GlaxoSmithKline), Immunex (now part of Amgen), Trubion, and ZymoGenetics.
 Vulcan Inc., the holding company of billionaire Paul Allen, is behind most of the development projects in the region.
 While some see the new development as an economic boon, others have criticized Nickels and the Seattle City Council for pandering to Allen's interests at taxpayers' expense.

 In 2005, Forbes ranked Seattle as the most expensive American city for buying a house based on the local income levels.
-Owing largely to the rapidly increasing cost of living, Seattle and Washington State have some of the highest minimum wages in the country, at $15 per hour for smaller businesses and $16 for the city's largest employers.
+In response to advocacy concerning the rapidly increasing cost of living at the time, Seattle passed an ordinance in 2014 to gradually increase the minimum wage to $15 per hour by 2017 and increase it annually thereafter according to the metropolitan area's consumer price index (CPI).
+To address concerns from business proprietors, the ordinance included carveouts for small businesses and gratuity that were phased out at the end of 2024.
+Seattle and its metropolitan area currently have one of the highest minimum wages in the country at more than $20 per hour as of 2025.

 Operating a hub at Seattle–Tacoma International Airport, Alaska Airlines maintains its headquarters in the city of SeaTac, next to the airport.
 Seattle is a hub for global health with the headquarters of the Bill & Melinda Gates Foundation, PATH (global health organization), Infectious Disease Research Institute, Fred Hutchinson Cancer Center, and the Institute for Health Metrics and Evaluation.
 In 2015, the Washington Global Health Alliance counted 168 global health organizations in Washington state.
 Many are headquartered in Seattle.